Rising COVID-19 cases push Spain's regions to call for tighter restrictions

 MADRID (Reuters) - The northern Spanish region of Castilla and Leon ordered a shutdown of bars and restaurants on Tuesday and demanded tougher measures from the national government to defeat one of Europe’s worst outbreaks of the coronavirus.

+Spain has the second highest caseload in Western Europe after France.
+It has recorded a total of 1.2 million cases so far and 36,495 deaths, including 18,669 new infections and 238 deaths reported on Tuesday.

-Announcing the restrictions, which come into force on Nov.
-6, regional leader Alfonso Fernandez Manueco described the situation as one of “maximum risk,” adding that his administration favoured stricter measures but was stymied by Spain’s current legal framework.
+Announcing the new restrictions for Castilla and Leon, which come into force on Nov.
+6, regional leader Alfonso Fernandez Manueco described the situation as one of “maximum risk,” adding his administration favoured stricter measures but was stymied by Spain’s current legal framework.

-Under a six-month state of emergency declared last week, regional authorities have powers to declare curfews and shut down businesses, but they cannot impose home confinement without central government authorization.
+Under a six-month state of emergency declared last week, regional authorities have powers to declare curfews and shut down businesses, but they cannot impose home confinement without central government authorisation.

 “We demand that the Spanish government assumes its responsibility and, under parliamentary control, decrees the measures required by the situation,” Fernandez said.